Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </tr>
 </tbody>
 </table><h3 id="very-high-portability">Very high portability</h3>
-<p>Therefore the main reason for using ANSI C is its portability.<br>
-In particolar ANSI C allows us:</p>
+<p>In particolar ANSI C allows us:</p>
 <ul>
 <li>to ease porting from different architectures</li>
 <li>to write “universal” code, that is valid code for different targets <em>without</em> any necessary modification</li>
 </ul>
 <h3 id="good-performance">Good performance</h3>
-<p>Someone declares C as a sort of universal Assembly language.
+<p>Someone sees C as a sort of universal Assembly language.
 I do not fully agree with this statement because optimally-written C will never beat optimally-written Assembly.<br>
 Nevertheless, C is the closest language to Assembly among the languages that allow high level programming.</p>
 <h3 id="sentimental-drawbacks">“Sentimental drawbacks”</h3>
-<p>One not fully rational reason for not using C in this context is the fact coding in C provides a less <em>vintage</em> experience compared to BASIC and Assembly because it was less common on the home computers from the 80s (but it was common on 8-bit business computers such as on computers that used the CP/M operating system).<br>
+<p>One not fully rational reason for not using C in this context is the fact that coding in C provides a less <em>vintage</em> experience compared to BASIC and Assembly because it was less common on the home computers from the 80s (but it was common on 8-bit business computers such as on computers that used the CP/M operating system).<br>
-A good reason for coding in C is that C allows us to code any 8-bit system.</p>
+On the other hand, I believe that a good reason for coding in C is that C allows us to code for any 8-bit system.</p>
 <h2 id="writing-portable-code">Writing portable code</h2>
-<p>Writing easily portable code or even directly compilable for different architectures is possible is C through different strategies:</p>
+<p>Writing easily portable code or even directly compilable code for different architectures is possible in C through different strategies:</p>
 <ul>
-<li>Write code that is <em>hardware-agnostic</em> through <em>abstract interfaces</em> (that is hardware-independent APIs)</li>
+<li>Write code that is <em>hardware-agnostic</em> through <em>abstract interfaces</em> (i.e., is hardware-independent APIs)</li>
-<li>Use different implementations of the *interfaces" and select them at compilation-time (by using <em>precompiler-directives</em> or by providing different files at linking-time)</li>
+<li>Use different implementations of the <em>interfaces</em> and select them at compilation-time (by using <em>precompiler-directives</em> or by providing different files at linking-time)</li>
 </ul>
 <h3 id="writing-portable-code-for-targets-of-a-dev-kit">Writing portable code for targets of a dev-kit</h3>
 <p>This is trivial if our multi-target dev-kit provides a multi-target library or if we just use standard C libraries (e.g., stdio, stdlib, etc.).
 Under these conditions we just need to recompile our code.
 The multi-target library will do the “magic” for us.</p>